rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-1/Exercise-1.md

 try sending the param using the tkn command ...

+once you complete all the task it is time for a cleanup

+    #oc get taskrun -o name | xargs oc delete

-We will wait for the rest of the Class to complete the exercise and move on to Exercise number 2
+We will wait for the rest of the Class to complete the exercise and move on to [Exercise 2](../Exercise-2/Exercise-2.md)